ARM-software/ebbr/source/chapter2-uefi.rst

 designed to provide a limited set of persistent services to the platform Operating System or hypervisor.

-The Runtime Services that are listed in Appendix B must be provided.
+The Runtime Services that are listed in :ref:`appendix-uefi-required-runtime` must be provided.

 Runtime Exception Level
 -----------------------